-Fig. 4 (a) Schematic representation of energy harvesting in the dark using a wind-driven ML device and a perovskite-based solar cell, (b) Absorbance for a perovskite-based solar cell and ML emission from a wind-driven ML device with green phosphor, (c) voltage and power generated by a wind-driven ML device coupled with a perovskite-based solar cell.
+Fig. 4 (a) Schematic representation of energy harvesting in the dark using a wind-driven ML device and a perovskite-based solar cell, (b) absorbance of a perovskite-based solar cell and ML emission from a wind-driven ML device with a green phosphor, and (c) voltage and power generated by a wind-driven ML device coupled with a perovskite-based solar cell.